TheRoadWarrior81/Bloc/README.md

 - How skeleton loading states improve perceived performance
 - Why the creator of a resource needs to be added to junction tables manually
 - The difference between query parameters and request body in FastAPI
+- How to rehydrate auth state on page load using a stored JWT token
+- Why returning null from a provider during loading prevents screen flashes
+- How route ordering in React Router works — catch-all must always be last
+- What a data leak is and how dead backend routes can expose data unintentionally

 ## How to run it locally
 ```bash